Mike Roos: Positions

-Mike served as Chairman of the Fraternity of Friends of the Music Center.
-He served on the Queenscare Board of Directors, a non-profit Healthcare Foundation, and is Co-Chair of the Los Angeles Children's Museum.
-He was appointed by Mayor James Hahn to serve as President of the Los Angeles Recreation and Parks Commission and as a member of the Los Angeles Memorial Coliseum Commission.
-He was President of the Los Angeles Memorial Coliseum Commission in 1998.
-In 2003, he was elected to the Board of Directors for the Southern California Golf Association Foundation.
-He is currently the President of the Southern California Leadership Council, a non-partisan, non-profit, public policy partnership led by three former Governors and almost three dozen presidents and CEOs of top Southern California companies.
+Mike served as chairman of the Fraternity of Friends of the Music Center.
+He served on the Queenscare board of directors, a non-profit Healthcare Foundation, and is co-chair of the Los Angeles Children's Museum.
+He was appointed by Mayor James Hahn to serve as president of the Los Angeles Recreation and Parks Commission and as a member of the Los Angeles Memorial Coliseum Commission.
+He was president of the Los Angeles Memorial Coliseum Commission in 1998.
+In 2003, he was elected to the board of directors for the Southern California Golf Association Foundation.
+He is currently the president of the Southern California Leadership Council, a non-partisan, non-profit, public policy partnership led by three former governors and almost three dozen presidents and CEOs of top Southern California companies.

 Personal information

 Mike was born in 1945 in Memphis, Tennessee.
-He is the son of Walter Roos and Francis Malissa, both of Memphis, Tennessee.
+He is the son of Walter Roos and Francis Melissa, both of Memphis, Tennessee.
 He was the first of three children.
 A former resident of Silver Lake estates, He continues to live in Los Angeles with his wife and near his daughters Shelby and Melissa and stepdaughters Alexandra and Whitney.